About the Metrics

 % from 21d low

-• Closer to 0% → retesting lows; higher → safely above the floor.
+• Closer to 0% → retesting lows; higher → above the floor.

 RSI (14)